exceptionless/Website/content/news/2015/2015-12-17-using-reference-ids-for-better-customer-service.md

 }
 ```

-The next step is to <a href="https://github.com/exceptionless/Exceptionless/blob/master/Source/Api/AppBuilder.cs#L63" target="_blank">replace the existing `IExceptionFilter`</a> with the one above.
+The next step is to replace the existing `IExceptionFilter` with the one above.

 ```cs
 Config.Services.Replace(typeof(IExceptionHandler), new ExceptionlessReferenceIdExceptionHandler());